Tangerine-Community/translation-web-component/README.md

 # \<t-lang\>

-## Important Notice

-This repo will be moved to https://github.com/Tangerine-Community/translation-web-component.
-No further development will be made on this repo in the ICTatRTI org.

 ## Overview

 A large single translation file for an app creates a disconnect between content and context.
 Provide translations inline with your HTML using `<t-lang>` element.
 Set `<html lang="[language-code]">` on your document and in your content provide `<t-lang [language-code]>Translation content...</t-lang>`.
 If your app changes language after the page loads, fire the `lang-change` event with `document.body.dispatchEvent(new CustomEvent('lang-change'))` to notify the `t-lang` elements.